JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 * Nodes separated by spaces or together
 * Amount present at right or left of the symbol (depending on the validity of the format)

 ![screenshot1](/assets/screenshots/screenshot1.gif)

 ### Detection of new nodes and changes in existing nodes
 ![screenshot2](/assets/screenshots/screenshot2.gif)

 ### Ability to enable and disable transformation in real time
-Enabling the automatic transformation will transform the current prices from USD to RAI without the need of refreshing the page.
+Enabling the automatic transformation will transform the current prices to RAI without the need of refreshing the page.
 Disabling the automatic transformation will stop detecting new changes in the page without the need of refreshing it.